pnp/pnpcore/docs/using-the-sdk/upgrade-to-beta3.md

 N/A | GetBatch() | No

 > [!Note]
 > When doing a `Load` specifying a model collection (e.g. `context.Web.LoadAsync(p => p.Lists)`) then all the data is loaded into the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html).
-This approach is the only option to load a collection into the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html), and unless it is really needed, you should avoid this technique and rather use paging to avoid overloading the server-side APIs.
+This approach is the only option to load a collection into the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html), and unless it is really needed, you should avoid this technique and rather use paging.

 ### Requesting a collection of models

-Loads initiated from a collection always return data into a variable and never into the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html) because using this approach you can also apply a filter (using `Where`) which would result in an incomplete dataset in the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html).
+Loads initiated from a collection always return data into a variable and never into the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html) because using this approach you can also apply filters (using `Where`), or other query methods, which would result in an incomplete dataset in the [PnPContext](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContext.html).
+You can now chain methods (`Where`, `QueryProperties`, etc.) with a fluent syntax and trigger the collection query execution once you are ready, using methods like `ToList` or `ToListAsync`, or enumerating the result of the query.

 Pre Beta3 | Beta3 and later | Loads data into PnPContext
 ----------|-----------------|-------------------------